LivingLegacyMedia/vowbound/chapter_15.md

 *Better than staying hollow,* Cassian told himself. *They can rebuild.
 We'll help them.*

 But the cost to himself was severe.
 Holding twenty-seven tethers simultaneously had shattered his coherence.
-Making three separate restoration trades had drained his vitality.
+Using the Coin of Seeds to broker restorations for the eight who qualified—carefully trading his own vitality to cushion their returns—had drained him further.
 His thoughts felt like puzzle pieces dumped from a box.
 His memories surfaced randomly, disconnected from meaning.

 Around the room, chaos erupted.